lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/overview.md

 ### Folder Structure and Organizing Data

-Organizing of living data using the filesystem helps for consistency and structuredness of the project.
+Organizing of living data using the filesystem helps for consistency of the project.
 We recommend following the rules for your work regarding:

   * Organizing the data: Never change the original data; Automatize the organizing the data; Clearly